helloindustry/nathanpeterson.net/blog/posts/2014-07-28-things-never-go-as-fast-as-we-want.md

 date: 2014-07-28
 title: "Things never go as fast as we want"
 ---

-Things never go as fast as we want... except when they go faster than we want.
-In either case, we have to let go of our illusion of control.
+<p>Things never go as fast as we want... except when they go faster than we want.
+In either case, we have to let go of our illusion of control.</p>

-We can't predict the future and we can't control outcomes.
-There is only working hard and trusting.
+<p>We can&#8217;t predict the future and we can&#8217;t control outcomes.
+There is only working hard and trusting.</p>